 Measles is a highly contagious viral disease that occurs in children and adults.
-Symptoms include fever, rash, runny nose, and inflamed eyes, while further health complications are quite common.
+Symptoms include fever, cough, rash, runny nose, and inflamed eyes, while further health complications are quite common.

 It takes an average of 7–14 days from exposure to the measles virus until the appearance of the first symptom.